Culture: High stakes or full of fakes?

 I used to think culture lived at the extremes: either cult-like or nonexistent.
 Just words on walls HR people used to throw around to look smart.
 Maybe it’s always a bit of both.
 But overlook its importance, and you’re riding a rollercoaster in the dark without a seatbelt.

-Culture isn’t lemon-scented lobbies or glossy mission statements.
+Culture isn’t lemon scented lobbies or glossy mission statements.
 It’s what shows up when people are hired, when they’re tested, and especially when they leave.
 Data can measure parts of it, but trust, consistency, and dignity define it.
-Companies that invest only in the “wedding day” moments while neglecting exits or daily reality will always be exposed.
+Companies that invest only in the “wedding day” moments while neglecting exits will always be exposed when the music fades and the last piece of cake is gone.

-At the end of the day, culture is the thread that ties the human experience together at work.
-It’s people who give business its purpose and its profit.
-And when people feel truly connected, they’ll strap in and ride with you through the slow, suspenseful climbs and the wildest stomach-dropping descents.
+Culture is people and their actions who give business its purpose, and its profit.
+And when people feel truly connected, they’ll strap in and ride with you through the slow, suspenseful climbs and the wildest stomach dropping descents.